TakumiOtagaki/PseudoknotVisualizer/README.md

 import pathlib
 from pymol import cmd

 # --------------------- please modify this line: the path of PseudoknotVisualizer repository -------------------------
-pathtoPKV = pathlib.Path("/path/to/PseudoknotVisualizer") # <-- Please modify this line!
-This is the path of this repository.
+pathtoPKV = pathlib.Path.home() / "PseudoknotVisualizer"  # Example: if the repo is under your home directory
+# If you installed PseudoknotVisualizer in a different location, set the path accordingly.
+For example:
+# pathtoPKV = pathlib.Path("/Users/ootagakitakumi/PseudoknotVisualizer")
 # --------------------------------------------------------------------------------------------------------------------

 sys.path.append(str(pathtoPKV))